-Ayazma beach disposes of water sports and ground facilities, such as beach cafes, sunbeds and umbrellas.
-The beach features clear turquoise waters, golden sand and the attractive surroundings.
-The waters of Ayazma beach tend to be colder than of the rest, due to freshwater discharges from the sea floor.
+Ayazma beach disposes of water sports and ground facilities, such as beach cafes, sunbeds, and umbrellas.
+The beach features clear turquoise waters, golden sand, and attractive surroundings.
+The waters of Ayazma beach tend to be colder than of the rest, due to freshwater discharges from the seafloor.

 The swimming season on Bozcaada is from the end of May to October, and the sea is the warmest in September and October.

-Ada Bogazi is also known as Aquarium thanks to exceptionally clear waters, which make possible to see the sea floor a few dozen meters below with the naked eye.
-The swimming is a real pleasure in these aqua marine waters, as well as snorkeling.
-The easiest way to reach the cove (located between Bitez and Gumbet) is by a boat, but hiking trails are also available.
+Ada Bogazi is also known as Aquarium thanks to exceptionally clear waters.
+And this makes it possible to see the seafloor a few dozen meters below with the naked eye.
+The swimming is a real pleasure in these aquamarine waters, as well as snorkeling.
+The easiest way to reach the cove (located between Bitez and Gumbet) is by boat, but hiking trails are also available.